Companies House Striking Off

 Once compulsory strike-off action recommences, if no objections to dissolution within two months from the publication of the Gazette notice, your company will be struck off.

 Is it possible to restore a Company to the Register once struck off?

 Yes.
-Though it may be not very easy in some cases, additionally, an application to the court may be required, and costs are not low.
+Though it may be difficult in some cases, an application to the court may be required, and costs are not low.

 Can I incorporate another company using the same name, and how quick?

-Therefore you need to wait for companies house to complete its job.
+Therefore, you need to wait for the company’s house to complete its job.

 Can I use a Company Strike Off for an Insolvent Company?

 Possibly!
 Though wise to explore insolvency options.
 Arrange a meeting with a Licensed Insolvency Practitioner to explore further.

-If no assets are available in the insolvent company then to fund a liquidation, likewise then, the use of a Company Strike Off may be possible.
-Though, you still have legal obligations that you need to do to stop you potentially being held liable for the outstanding company debts.
+If there are no assets in the insolvent company, it may also be possible to finance a liquidation with a Company Strike Off.
+Though, you still have legal obligations to do to stop you potentially being held liable for the outstanding company debts.